Our guide to the smaller resort of Wanaka, less than an hour's drive from Queenstown

 Many of the more mobile activities, such as rafting and kayaking, take place on the Clutha River outflow, at Wanaka town itself.
 The glacier basin in which Wanaka sits, provides a naturally beautiful setting, conducive to just 'messing about on the water'.

 Purpose-built mountain biking trails through the pine forests will get you out and about.
-Cyclists can follow the river's edge through some really stunning scenery, before deciding whether to change up a few gears and get down and dirty with an expedition across the higher, mountain tracks.Skiing
+Cyclists can follow the river's edge through some really stunning scenery, before deciding whether to change up a few gears and get down and dirty with an expedition across the higher, mountain tracks.Skiing in Wanaka:

 Winter sports aficionados will be spoiled for choice in Wanaka.
 Its broad range of chilly activities mean the town itself gets very busy between July and September, as skiers arrive to make the most of Wanaka's exceptional facilities.
 Snow Farm, in particular, is a Mecca for advanced skiers, and the 'Coneheads' who frequent Treble Cone, Cardrona and Snow Park will tell you there is no better place in the country to enjoy the winter sun.
 In keeping with the quirkiness of this resort, Wanaka also boasts the largest heli-skiing area outside North America.
-This place is for serious snow-heads!Mount Roy & Mount Iron
+This place is for serious snow-heads!Mount Roy & Mount Iron:

 An invigorating day trip for hikers and bikers alike, the zigzagging paths leading up to Mount Roy reward the traveller with incredible views across the Wanaka landscape.
 Take a bottle of water, as there is no shelter on this trail but, once at the top, you'll see just what makes it so special.